ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part2.md

 * This can use more memory, since you have to store an extra reference for each optional value

-Despite these, `Option` works reasonably well.
+Though, these shortcomings are generally not a big problem in practice.

-## Transforming
+## Operations

-While code written with `Option` can be more verbose than regular code, though it is still usually pretty straight-forward.
+While code written with `Option` can be more verbose than regular code, it is still usually pretty straight-forward.

 {% highlight scala %}
 def getPossiblyNullString(): String = ...

-val opt: Option[String] = Option(getPossiblyNullString())
+val option: Option[String] = Option(getPossiblyNullString())

-opt match {
+option match {
      case Some(_) => //Value is present
      case None => //No value
 }
 {% endhighlight %}

-# Drilldown
-For example, say you had the following scenario
+There are [many methods](https://www.scala-lang.org/api/current/scala/Option.html) available on `Option` for operating on the value stored inside.

+Say you wanted to take a possibly null `String`, trim it, keep it if it's not empty, and then change it to upper case.
+You could accomplish it like so:

+{% highlight scala %}
+option.map(_.trim).filter(_.length > 0).map(_.toUpperCase)
+{% endhighlight %}

+Despite all of these capabilities, there is one very common scenario though, where the optional code feels quite unsatisfactory.

 {% highlight scala %}
 case class A(b: B)